kylej08/taskManager/README.md

 ## Note
 Due to this project being part of the HyperionDev bootcamp, the source code is available in a private repository.
-Please contact me if you would like an invitation to the private policy.
+Please contact me if you would like an invitation to the private repository.

 # An overview